MicroEJ/docs/Tutorials/tutorialDebug.rst

        |  +--Label: 0,100 480x50 (absolute: 0,100)

 * Make sure to understand :ref:`MWT Concepts<mwt_concepts>`, especially the relations between the rendering, the lay-out the event dispatch and the states of desktop and widget.
-* For UI2 and former versions, please refer to `MicroUI and multithreading <https://forum.microej.com/t/gui-microui-and-multithreading/652>`__ for a description of the threading model involved.
+* For UI2 and former versions, please refer to `MicroUI and multithreading <https://forum.microej.com/t/gui-microui-and-multithreading/652>`__ for a description of the threading model.

 Static Analysis Tools
 ~~~~~~~~~~~~~~~~~~~~~